A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 How is an overstay fine or penalty calculated?

-Whether or not you’re even looked at or how much you’re fined (600-1300 euros) is purely the discretion of the person passing judgment; it doesn’t matter how long ago you passed the deadline.
-The American Embassy in Athens and other articles written by people who do not live in Greece wrongly state that the penalty assessed is determined by the length of overstay.
+Whether or not you’re even looked at or how much you’re fined (600-1200 euros) is purely the discretion of the person passing judgment; it doesn’t matter how long ago you passed the deadline.
+Articles written by people who do not live in Greece and the American Embassy in Athens wrongly state that the penalty assessed is determined by the length of overstay.
 How do I know they’re wrong?
 I know people who overstayed one day and were fined 600 euros, and people who overstayed four months and were fined exactly the same thing.

 – If you pay, you will still be entered in the computer but your passport won’t be marked and there is no risk of being blacklisted.